How to Remove a Load Bearing Wall

 Luckily the house was vacant at the time, so dust containment wasn’t too difficult.

 And the end result?
-Vola — a new open space that’s actually more structurally sound than the original framing!
+A new open space actually more structurally sound than the original framing.
 The clients did the stain work themselves for even more cost savings, and the final look turned out great!

 If only tearing down border walls were so easy …